chromealex/ecs/README.md

 // Particles (Will draw particles instead of regular GameObjects) this.unitViewSourceId = this.world.RegisterViewSource<Unit, UnityParticlesProvider>(this.unitSource);
 // Register unit source prefab with auto views provider
-// Here provider should be choosed by unitSource2 type this.unitViewSourceId2 = this.world.RegisterViewSource<Unit>(this.unitSource2);
+// Here provider should be choosen by unitSource2 type this.unitViewSourceId2 = this.world.RegisterViewSource<Unit>(this.unitSource2);
 ...
 ```